bry02g/hw2_stateful_widgets/README.md

 You will need to wire up the IconButton to toggle between filled/unfilled heart.

-Hint: will need to use two Icons.favorite_border & Icons.favorite.
+Hint: will need to use two icons Icons.favorite_border & Icons.favorite.
 Simillar to question 1, this time you will need to swap the icons depending on the state your variable holds.

 <img src="https://github.com/bry02g/hw2_stateful_widgets/blob/master/screenshots/question2.gif" width="40%">